opencollective/opencollective-frontend/components/static-pages/hiring.md

   - our Web App (powered by Next.js, React and Apollo).

 - You are excited about our mission and share our philosophy.

-<h2 id='operations-manager'>Operations Manager</h2>

-We are looking for an operations manager who is excited about building and enabling a team building and using technology to empower communities.

-### We think you’d be great at this if you:

-- Are comfortable in a remote environment that is at the same time highly collaborative (we [apply](https://github.com/opencollective/opencollective/issues/2267) a [seeking feedback process](https://reinventingorganizationswiki.com/theory/decision-making/)) and autonomous (you will own complete features and products!)

-- Are based within 4 hours of Central European (UTC+1) or New Zealand Standard time (UTC+12):

-  - to optimize timezone overlaps with the current platform (based in Europe) or operations team (who are based in New Zealand)

-- Have significant experience leading operations at a US-based, non-profit organisation offering fiscal-sponsorship as a service to member projects:

-  - Have a solid understanding of the legal and tax compliance issues involved
-  - Are comfortable guiding and working with accounting and legal counsel to meet those requirements
-  - Have a good understanding of employment law and HR policies

-- Are comfortable with the processes, tools and risks involved in growing and supporting a community of member projects, including but not limited to:

-  - managing contracts, invoices, and payments (we use Xero, HelloSign, Metabse, and _lots_ of spreadsheets)
-  - managing vendor registration and supplier agremeements
-  - working with PEOs to manage employment of contractors and employees, inc. management of benefits
-  - supporting accountants to prepare accounts, file taxes and issue 1099s
-  - supporting leadership to make effective strategic decisions on growth, development, risks and mitigation.

-- You have experience working within or adjacent to open source and/or solidarity economy communities, are excited about our mission, and share our philosophy.

 <!--
 ## Want to apply spontaneously?